Sing 2 (soundtrack): Background

 The film's director, Garth Jennings, acted as the executive producer on the soundtrack.
 The songs were picked regarding the mood of the characters and their intentions, with "I Still Haven't Found What I'm Looking For" (a song performed by U2) used as it "fits the emotional resolution of that film" and Bomba Estéreo's "Soy Yo" is played when "characters are at their lowest moment, and they have to jump out the window to escape the thugs that are pursuing them".
 Jennings, added that the track is a "real declaration of independence" which had the "joyful defiance that fits that point".
-U2's frontman and lead vocalist Bono made his film and voice acting debut through this film, voicing Clay Calloway, a middle-aged lion.
+U2's frontman and lead vocalist Bono made his voice acting debut through this film, voicing Clay Calloway, a middle-aged lion.
 On approaching Bono, Jennings said, "We reached out to him and were waiting for the call to tell us he's too busy doing other stuff or a 'No thank you,' but they said he'd call us in 45 minutes.
 We had a chat on the phone, and it turned out he loved the first film.
 He'd been struck by how much we all loved music; we didn't just drop it in.
 It was loved and used in a precise way."
 Halsey recorded the track "Could Have Been Me" at her home studio.
 Tori Kelly and Nick Kroll opined that the film and its songs "enriches kids' knowledge in music".

 Commercial performance

 The soundtrack debuted at UK Compilation Chart on the 85th position upon December 17, 2021.
-It made a re-entry on January 7, 2022 at the 91st position and jumped to 46th on the following week, and maintained its upward trend until it reached the 3rd position on February 4 (a week after its release on January 28).
+It made a re-entry on January 7, 2022, at the 91st position and jumped to 46th on the following week, and maintained its upward trend until it reached the 3rd position on February 4 (a week after its release on January 28).
 As of February 25, 2022, the album peaked at second position behind Encanto.
 It also topped at the 5th position in UK Album Downloads Chart and 2nd position in UK Soundtracks, according to Official Charts Company.
 It was further listed in Billboard 200 and Billboard Soundtracks.